 This nugget of dissembling is derived from a sham interview of a supposed “General Sir John Wilsey”, former GOC Land Forces in Northern Ireland (1990-1993) by ex-FRU sergeant Ian Hurst.

 Like the Notorantonio story, this claim is also bogus.
 The alleged General Sir John Wilsey in the telecon “interview” of Saturday 14 April 2012 was almost certainly an impersonator.

 A measure of elementary investigative journalism would have exposed many of the questionable aspects in the Stakeknife fabrication.

-In 2015, an Irish News journalist made reference to a claim by another writer that Freddie Scappaticci was a (long weekend) guest of Mrs. Margaret Thatcher at Chequers, the prime minister’s country retreat.
+In 2015, an Irish News journalist made reference to a claim by another writer that Freddie Scappaticci was a (long weekend) guest of Mrs. Margaret Thatcher at Chequers, the country retreat of British prime ministers.

 It is in a book – it must be true!
 See Dead Men Talking (2004), by Nicholas Davies, pages 86-88.